 The League supported the Climate Security Act of 2008, as well as amendments to strengthen the bill.
 This legislation provided for a cap-and-trade system, which would have cut greenhouse gas emissions from electric power, transportation, and manufacturing sources.
-The emissions cap would be reduced over time to meet pollution reduction goals based on the best-available scientific information.
-These emissions reductions could be traded on a market set up by the legislation, allowing polluters to buy, sell, borrow, and trade emission allowances to ensure economic efficiency in the program.
+The emissions cap would have been reduced over time to meet pollution reduction goals based on the best-available scientific information.
+These emissions reductions could have been traded on a market set up by the legislation, allowing polluters to buy, sell, borrow, and trade emission allowances to ensure economic efficiency in the program.
 The League also urged elected officials to extend clean energy tax incentives.
-Though it passed the House, the legislation was sidetracked in the Senate by special interests.
+Though it passed the House, the legislation was stopped in the Senate by special interests.

-In December 2009, the League was thrilled to participate on the international stage, sending an official NGO delegation to Copenhagen for the UN Framework Convention on Climate Change.
+In December 2009, the League was thrilled to participate on the international stage, sending an official NGO delegation to Copenhagen for the UN Framework Convention on Climate Change (COP15).
 In March 2010, 19 League leaders from as many states went to Washington to lobby congressional leaders on strong climate change legislation.
 In addition, the Climate Change Task Force developed and promoted the Toolkit for Climate Action to assist Leagues and League members throughout the country in the fight to combat global climate change.
+League members continued to attend the Conference of the Parties to the United Nations Framework Convention on Climate Change in Egypt (COP27) and Dubai (COP28).
+Delegates to these conferences represented LWVUS with other civil society organizations and attended in person and virtual events.

 In 2012, when the EPA proposed the first-ever standards to control industrial carbon pollution from power plants, which causes global climate change and increases health problems, the League joined with its environmental and social justice allies in collecting the largest number of comments ever submitted in a review of an EPA regulation.
-More than three million comments were submitted in support of the proposed rules for new and existing power plants and urging EPA to take the next step and set carbon standards for existing plants.
+More than three million comments were submitted in support of the proposed rules for new and existing power plants, urging EPA to take the next step and set carbon standards.

 In 2012, with Congress unable or unwilling to act on climate change, the League launched an initiative to urge the President to use his executive authority under the Clean Air Act to control carbon pollution from both new and existing power plants, which are the largest source of industrial carbon pollution in the United States.
 The League strongly urged the President to lead the world in the right direction in the face of the greatest environmental challenge of our generation: climate change.
-With the proposed rules on new power plants in limbo and standards for new plants not yet proposed, the League used paid advertising, action alerts, and new media tools to urge the President to get the job done.
+With the proposed rules on new power plants in limbo and standards for new plants not yet proposed, the League used paid advertising, Action Alerts, and new media tools to urge the President to get the job done.

-Efforts by the 115th Congress (2017 - 2019) were primarily focused on repealing, replacing, and modifying many of the regulations that the League supported and acted on during the previous decade.
+Efforts by the 115th Congress (2017 - 2019) focused on repealing, replacing, and modifying many of the regulations that the League supported and acted on during the previous decade.
 The League opposed efforts by Congress to use the Congressional Review Act to roll back the Clean Power Plan, Mercury and Air Toxics Standard (MATS), and the Clean Cars Rule.
 The League submitted comments to the EPA opposing each of these moves and joined with coalition partners to draw attention to the dangers that the repeal of such regulations would have on public health and the environment.
+The League continued to oppose efforts to roll back efforts to address interstate ozone pollution in the 118th Congress (2023 - 2025).